Kangaroo (character): Brian Hibbs

 Brian Hibbs is the second person to take on the Kangaroo identity.
-He was first mentioned as an active operative of the crime-organization Corporation opposed by a variety of superheroes including Luke Cage, Iron Fist, Captain America, Hulk and others.
-Although not from Australia, Hibbs idolized the original Kangaroo, going so far as to spend years studying Frank Oliver's exploits and begin imitating his predecessor's speech and style.
+Though not from Australia, Hibbs idolized the original Kangaroo, going so far as to spend years studying Frank Oliver's exploits and begin imitating his predecessor's speech and style.
 Hibbs adopted Oliver's costume and appearance, but decided against confronting Spider-Man.
-To better prepare himself to avenge his idol, Hibbs secured a job working for the Corporation as one of their agents, based out of Taylor, Mississippi.
-Hibbs's success against non-costumed adversaries led to his break from the Corporation and his genesis as a menace to costumed enemies.
-While bounding through New York City and shouting for people to get out of his way, Hibbs was knocked out by a single punch from Spider-Man, who swung away laughing about the situation.
+To better prepare himself to avenge his idol, Hibbs secures a job working for the Corporation as one of their agents, based out of Taylor, Mississippi.
+While bounding through New York City, Hibbs is knocked out by a single punch from Spider-Man.

-After escaping from custody, Hibbs then spent a sizable amount of his trust fund to purchase a suit of armor from the "Sharper Villain Catalogue".
-The kangaroo-themed armor enhanced his strength and leaping ability, as well as provided him with a semi-prehensile tail and a pouch-level cannon.
-Once again bounding through New York's streets, Hibbs was again confronted by Spider-Man.
-After recovering from a blow by the superhero, Kangaroo unveiled his pouch cannon; Spider-Man hastily webbed the cannon shut, preventing from firing.
-Hibbs nonetheless fired his pouch cannon, without first considering his action's consequences.
-The pouch cannon exploded in his crotch region, rendering him unconscious, while Spider-Man webbed him upside-down from a streetlamp.
+After escaping from custody, Hibbs spends a sizable amount of his trust fund to purchase kangaroo-themed armor from the "Sharper Villain Catalogue".
+The armor enhances his strength and leaping ability, as well as provided him with a semi-prehensile tail and a pouch-level cannon.
+However, Spider-Man easily defeats Hibbs by webbing up the cannon, causing it to explode.